Canadian dollar touches 10-day low amid Ukraine uncertainty - NewsBreak

 Canadian dollar touches 10-day low amid Ukraine uncertainty

-World shares skidded and the safe-haven U.S. dollar (.DXY) gained ground against a basket of major currencies as the United States said Russia might create a surprise pretext for an attack on Ukraine. read more
+World shares skidded and the safe-haven U.S. dollar gained ground against a basket of major currencies as the United States said Russia might create a surprise pretext for an attack on Ukraine.

 U.S. crude prices fell 0.6% to $92.55 a barrel, while the Canadian dollar was trading 0.1% lower at 1.2752 to the greenback, or 78.42 U.S. cents.
 It touched its weakest intraday level since Feb.
 4 at 1.2783.